mgale694/repogen/README.md

    repogen calls the [GitHub REST API](https://docs.github.com/en/rest/repos/repos#create-a-repository-for-the-authenticated-user)
    to create a new repo for the authenticated user.

-3. **Clone Locally**
+3. **Auto-Clone (Optional)**
-   Once created, repogen clones the repository to your current working directory.
+   If enabled, repogen automatically clones the repository to your configured directory or current working directory.

 4. **Optional Post-Setup**
    - Add a `README.md`